 Although these bills are consistent each month, you may still be able to lower their costs.
 If you’re signed up for a monthly service that you rarely use, there may be an alternative plan with a lower price.
 For example, consider a cheaper gym membership or a different streaming service.
 Additionally, shop around for alternative car insurance, health insurance, life insurance and homeowners or renters insurance plans to save more money.

 When you lower your fixed expenses, you automatically save more money each month or pay period.
-That’s because fixed expenses tend to take up the biggest percentage of your budget.
+That’s because fixed expenses tend to take up the largest percentage of your budget.
 So when you lower your fixed expenses, you lower the percentage of your budget that’s devoted to them.
 This is a great alternative to being frugal with your other spending decisions, such as buying new clothes or ordering takeout.
 The little bit you save on your fixed expenses can add up fast.

 For example, if you spend $1,100 instead of $1,185 per month on rent, the quality of your apartment and neighborhood may not change much.
 However, that $85 per month will turn into $1,020 in one year.
 The best part?
 You only have to make that money-saving decision once to see the reward.

 Although variable costs are quite often discretionary expenses, some may be necessities.
 Buying gas for your car each month is a variable expense, as are car repairs and maintenance.
 Grocery shopping is also a variable expense.
 Your utility bills may also be variable expenses because they may change from month to month.
 For example, you might spend more on electricity in July than you do in December because of air conditioning.

-Variable expenses may be harder to cut back on than fixed expenses because they can affect your lifestyle.
+Variable expenses may be harder to shrink than fixed expenses because they can affect your lifestyle.
 You may have to choose between making dinner and getting take-out.
 Or maybe you need to decide between buying new clothes or seeing that new movie.
 Cutting back on variable expenses requires more day-to-day willpower than cutting back on fixed expenses.